 Carrie, ‘Salems’ Lot, and The Shining by Stephen King: Okay, I already put them on another recommendation of favorite books list earlier (click here to read) but I can’t really talk about horror novels, their influence on my own writing, without mentioning Stephen King.
 These are the first three of his novels published and they are worth rereading.
 Scary and interesting decades later.
 The films of Carrie and The Shining are keepers, but the telefilms of The Shining and both ‘Salems’ Lot treatments are underachievers.
 Casting had a lot to do with why.
 Carrie portrays the ugly duckling who is placed on a pedestal set up for ridicule and her subsequent revenge, while ‘Salems’ Lot is called The Peyton Place of vampire novels, where everyday people go about living their ordinary lives unaware that there is a monster in their midst.
 The Shining paints a canvas of haunting insanity and how a father’s love for his child can be broken by an outside force.
-Here is the original cover art for the hardcover versions (on the left) and the paperback versions I read first (a junior high classmate loaned me King’s first published novel)–I’ll never forget the black embossed cover to ‘Salem’s Lot either; there wasn’t a title or King’s name there, but it drew me in like dark honey.
+The original cover art for the hardcover versions and the paperback versions I read first (a junior high classmate loaned me King’s first published novel) still stay in my mind–I’ll never forget the black embossed cover to ‘Salem’s Lot either; there wasn’t a title or King’s name there, but it drew me in like dark honey.

 The Other by Thomas Tryon: Along with his next spooky book, Harvest Home, but slightly better, The Other has slippery idleness built into its canvas; it’s summer and we readers look over the shoulder of a boy going about, playing tricks with his twin brother, and how easily the suspense builds and builds until the author pulls the rug out from under us.
 Great.
 The film does a marvelous job of capturing the book too.